gogrlx/grlx/README.md

 grlx -T \* cmd run --out json -- uname -a
 ```

+## Documentation
+Please see the [official docs site](https://docs.grlx.dev) for complete documentation.

 ## Why grlx?

 Our team started out using competing solutions, and we ran into scalability issues.